rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **Duração:** concentration.
 ___

 You create a bonfire on ground that you can see within range.
 Until the spell ends, the magic bonfire fills a 5-foot cube.
 Any creature in the bonfire’s space when you cast the spell must succeed on a Dexterity saving throw or take 1d8 fire damage.
 A creature must also make the saving throw when it moves into the bonfire’s space for the first time on a turn or ends its turn there.

-- **cost:** description.
+The bonfire ignites flammable objects in its area that aren’t being worn or carried.

+- **+2PM:** increase damage by +1d8.

 ### Crown of Madness
 <div class="spell-tags">enchantment curse unholy trickery occult psyquic energy</div>